 ISA Diversity Scholarship

-ISA began offering the ISA Diversity Scholarship in the fall of 2008 awarding $1,000 to $2,000 annually with the goal of bringing the benefits of a global education to historically underserved student populations.
+ISA began offering the ISA Diversity Scholarship in the fall of 2008 awarding $1,000 to $2,000 scholarships with the goal of bringing the benefits of a global education to historically underserved student populations.
 This includes, but is not limited to, students identifying as underrepresented races, ethnic origins, sexual orientations, gender identities, as well as first-generation college students and those with accessibility needs.

 Kalyn Peterson Memorial Scholarship